From spin squeezing to fast state discrimination: Bloch sphere torsion and squeezing

 \subsection{Nonlinear qubit with torsion}

 A variety of nonlinear evolution equations, however, are known to violate trace distance monotonicity \cite{PhysRevLett.81.3992,150706334,211105977}, enabling a potential computational advantage that we explore here.
-A popular model for single-qubit nonlinearity is the $z$-axis torsion model \cite{150706334,211105977} proposed by Mielnik \cite{MielnikJMP80} in 1980:
+A popular model for single-qubit nonlinearity is the $z$-axis torsion model \cite{150706334,211105977,240219429} proposed by Mielnik \cite{MielnikJMP80} in 1980:

 This Hamiltonian generates $z$ rotation with a frequency $2 g \, {\rm tr}(\rho \sigma^z)$ proportional to the $z$ coordinate of the state, as illustrated in Figure~\ref{z torsion figure}.
 Under this evolution an initial Bloch vector $ {\vec r} = {\rm tr}(\rho {\vec \sigma})$ is subjected to a state-dependent rotation, a feature absent in the SU(2) gate set.
-For example, states in the upper hemisphere in Figure~\ref{z torsion figure} rotate in the opposite direction to those in the lower hemisphere.
-Pairs of such states move apart from each other and violate trace distance monotinicity.
+In particular, states in the upper hemisphere in Figure~\ref{z torsion figure} rotate in the opposite direction to those in the lower hemisphere.
+Pairs of such states can move apart from each other and violate trace distance monotinicity.
 Torsion about $x$ and $y$ are similarly generated by $ {\rm tr}(\rho \sigma^x) \sigma^x $ and $ {\rm tr}(\rho \sigma^y) \sigma^y $.

-The expansivity can be used to implement single-input QSD \cite{PhysRevLett.81.3992,150706334,211105977}, an impossibility in linear one-particle quantum mechanics \cite{08101970,12042313,BaeJPA15,210812299}.
-We will assume that $g \in {\mathbb R}$ is experimentally controllable and that linear Hermitian operators can be added to $H_{\rm eff}$ to implement arbitrary SU(2) gates.
-The torsion model (\ref{torsion hamiltonian}) is not microscopic, but effective, arising from a family of distinct microscopic models in their large $\NUMBER$ limits.
+Luo {\it et al.} recently implemented these models, as well as two-axis counter-twisting, with $^{87}$Rb atoms in an optical cavity \cite{240219429}.